RumTumTum/GraphRAG-Pattern/README.md

 python scripts/query_graph.py
 ```

-For detailed graph setup and querying instructions, see [docs/graph-quickstart.md](docs/graph-quickstart.md).
+For learning Cypher and exploring the graph, see [docs/graph-quickstart.md](docs/graph-quickstart.md).
+For data management and cleanup, see [docs/graph-management.md](docs/graph-management.md).

 ### Quick Start